404src/exocore/_articles/ccna-summary.md

 When a device receives data traffic which should pass through the device, it is processed by the ASIC for maximum speed.

 ### 6.3.b Northbound and Southbound APIs
 The SBI (Southbound Interface) is used for communications between the controller and the network devices it controls.
+Southbound APIs enable an SDN controller to communicate with devices in the data plane.

 It typically consists of a communication protocol and API (Application Programming Interface).

 APIs facilitate data exchanges between programs.
-- Data is exchanged ibetween the controller and the network devices.
+- Data is exchanged inbetween the controller and the network devices.
 - An API on the network devices allows the controller to access information on the devices, control their data plane tables, etc

 Some examples of SBI's are: OpenFlow, Cisco OpFlex, Cisco onePK (Open Network Environment Platform Kit), NETCONF